Skip to content

 • indexed events as workflow triggers

-• authoritative contract reads as hydration
+• authoritative decoded readonly contract calls as hydration

 • a local projected read model for application-oriented approval queries

-Workflow Backend Pack Examples
+Workflow Backend Solution Examples

 • admin_job.py: deploy con_job_workflow, add workers, and optionally submit an initial workflow item